 When French boys come for linguistic courses and find the girls so easy the English boys can’t imagine.

-When a British couple honeymoons in France and the woman tries to see if she can spot her deflorator in crowds.
+When a British couple honeymoons in France and the woman tries to spot her deflorator in crowds.

 Qatar for years positioned itself as a mediator of regional conflicts, now it is Qatar that is in need of mediation.
 (Kuwait & Oman may help) (Sultan Al-Qassemi)